 All photographs © Nick Kozak, 2018

 The Power Lab is located at the virtual intersection of community organizing and local economic development.
 It is part of a system in which a range of actors have different degrees of influence on the legislative, policy, and project agendas held by elected representatives and public institutions.
-Right now, the lab is the space where the actors concerned with equity in the public infrastructure development process are working together to make sure local residents are at decision-making tables.
+Community organizers are working together to make sure workers and residents are engaged in public and private infrastructure development processes, advocate for equity, and participate in the decisions that affect them.

-Listen to what Lab Director Alejandra Bravo has to say about this project.
+Listen to what Founding Lab Director Alejandra Bravo has to say about this project.

 The Power Lab is inspired by community and labour activists around the world, some of whom are elected representatives.